 Participating students learn about what informal leadership looks like, and how people with leadership qualities use values to guide their choices and actions.
 The students will have discussions with leaders at NCAR/UCAR, such as the Director of NCAR, Dr. Jim Hurrell, one of the first developers of groundbreaking atmospheric computer models, Dr. Warren Washington, Ph.D., and Dr. Tom Windham, Ph.D., who is renowned for creating effective learning and mentoring communities.

 Students have one-on-one conversations with mentors to hear about what life is like in the atmospheric sciences, and get guidance on their own career paths.
 We also hold career panels with atmospheric scientists working in academia and the private sector, which gives students a taste of possible career tracks.
+This past year, students worked in groups on creating career profiles in the atmospheric sciences.

 Students participate in seminars on graduate school and professional development workshops, including résumé-writing and other non-technical skills.
 These are designed to help them succeed in whatever endeavors they pursue.